Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Introduction

 \section{Introduction}

 Let $L\subset T^*N$ be an exact Lagrangian embedding with $L$ and $N$ closed (compact without boundary).
-We will always assume that $N$ is connected, but not $L$.
-In the paper \cite{FSS} the authors constructed a spectral sequence converging to the intersection Floer homology of $L$ with itself, and proved that exact relative spin Lagrangians in simply connected cotangent bundles with vanishing Maslov class are homology equivalent to the base.
-This was extended by Abouzaid in \cite{Abou1} to prove that vanishing Maslov class is enough to get homotopy equivalence.
-These approaches are rather technical and the goal of this paper is to (almost) prove the same result in a simpler way, but also lay the foundation for \cite{sequel} (with Abouzaid) where we prove that the map $L\to N$ is a simple homotopy equivalence.
+We will always assume that $N$ is connected, but for generality we will not assume that $L$ is connected.
+In \cite{FSS}, Fukaya, Seidel, and Smith constructed a spectral sequence converging to the Lagrangian intersection Floer homology of $L$ with itself, and used this to prove that exact relative spin Lagrangians in simply connected cotangent bundles with vanishing Maslov class are homology equivalent to the base (a similar result was simultaneously obtained by Nadler in \cite{Nadler}).
+This was extended by Abouzaid in \cite{Abou1} to prove that vanishing Maslov class implies homotopy equivalence (combined with the result in \cite{MySympfib} this actually proves homotopy equivalence for all exact Lagrangians).
+These approaches are rather technical and the goal of this paper is to prove a slightly weaker version in a much simpler way.
+To be precise we reprove the following theorem.

+\begin{theorem} If $L\subset T^*N$ is a closed exact Lagrangian submanifold with vanishing Maslov class, then the map $L \to N$ is a homology equivalence and induces an isomorphism of fundamental groups. \end{theorem}

+\begin{remark} Note that, the theorem implies (by applying it to finite covers) that if the fundamental group of $N$ is pro-finite then $L\to N$ is a homotopy equivalence. \end{remark}

-We will construct, using relatively simple techniques, a spectral sequence similar to the one by Fukaya, Seidel and Smith.
-We construct this with any local coefficient system on the Lagrangian $L$.
-Combined with some naturality lemmas from \cite{sequel} this provides a short proof of the following theorem.
-Without these lemmas we only prove this in the case where $\pi_1(N)$ is pro-finite.
+We will prove the theorem by constructing a spectral sequence similar to the one used by Fukaya, Seidel, and Smith.
+We will construct this for any exact Lagrangian $L$ with any local coefficient system of vector spaces over some field $\F$ (and with a relative pin structure when needed).

-\begin{theorem}[Abouzaid] If $L$ has vanishing Maslov class then the map $L \to N$ is a homotopy equivalence. \end{theorem}
+The construction of this spectral sequence goes as follows.
+We start with a Morse function (with some restrictions that we will not write out here) $g:N \to \R$ and consider two large scale perturbations of $L$ given by

+for very small $t>0$.
+So $K_t$ is a scaling of $L$ by a very small constant making it very close to the zero section, and $L_t$ is the same but pushed off the zero-section using the Morse function $g$, so that it is close to the graph of $dg$ instead.
+This is illustrated in Figure~\ref{fig:1a} close to a critical point $q$ of $g$.

+As the figure illustrates all the intersection points of the two Lagrangians will ``bunch'' around the critical points of $g$.
+Each of the intersections points in the bunch close to $q$ will have action close to the critical value $g(q)$ (up to an overall shift that we thus fix).
+For small $t$ we now consider an action filtration such that we have a non-trivial filtration level for each critical \emph{value} of $g$ and it contains all the intersection points in all bunches with action value close to this critical value.
+So, each filtration level contains an unspecified number of these bunches.